TannerCoker/TannerCoker/README.md

 ## Skills
 - I work well in teams and have experience with Agile programming when I was working in a small group during my software engineering course in a past semester.
-- I have experience in Java, C, C++, and Python.
-I have the most experience with Java but am actively trying to gain more experience with Python.
+- I have experience in Java, C/C++, and Python.

-## Contact
-I can be reached via email at tbcoker13@gmail.com

 <!---
 TannerCoker/TannerCoker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.